plasmatech8/petite-router/README.md

 });
 ```

-#### afterInjection method
+#### `afterInjection` method

-Register a callback to be executed after new HTML content is injected onto the page.
+Register a callback called after new HTML content is injected onto the page.

 ```js
 router.afterInjection(() => {